Qlimax

-Qlimax is an annual hardstyle and hard dance event in the Netherlands.
-It is a major attraction held by Q-dance, and considered to be one of the leading hardstyle events, attracting nearly 30,000 people annually.
-It contains some of the most sophisticated production and setup, as well as sound system for any Q-dance event.
+Qlimax was an annual hardstyle and hard dance event in the Netherlands.
+It was a major attraction held by Q-dance, and considered to be one of the leading hardstyle events, attracting nearly 30,000 people annually.
+It contained some of the most sophisticated production and setup, as well as sound system for any Q-dance event.
+On the 25th of July 2024, Q-Dance announced that Qlimax 2024 would be the very last edition.

 History

 During the first few years following Qlimax's debut, the event used to have several editions each year.
-Since 2004, it was changed to the third or fourth week of November.
-At first it was held at the Beursgebouw (Eindhoven) and then moved to various other venues such as the SilverDome (Zoetermeer) and Heineken Music Hall (Amsterdam), but has now settled at the GelreDome (Arnhem).
+From 2004, it was changed to the third or fourth week of November.
+At first it was held at the Beursgebouw (Eindhoven) and then moved to various other venues such as the SilverDome (Zoetermeer) and Heineken Music Hall (Amsterdam), but eventually settled at the GelreDome in 2003 (Arnhem).

 Artists and event

-Many artists consider being chosen to play at Qlimax as a highlight since the event is used to showcase the most successful artists in their respective genre.
+Many artists consider being chosen to play at Qlimax as a highlight, since the event was used to showcase the most successful artists in their respective genre.
 The beginning saw the lineup featuring genres ranging from Hardhouse to Techno.
 This was changed to traditionally begin with one Hardtrance act, numerous Hardstyle acts and then finish off with one Hardcore/Gabber act.
 This was changed in 2008 with the removal of the Jumpstyle act and in 2009 with the replacement of the Hardtrance act to one playing early Hardstyle.